maoyubin/tictactoe/README.md

 # tictactoe
-This is a test case for Tic tac toe
+This is a test case for Tic tac toe that I implemented in the MiniMax algorithm.